metal3-io/metal3-docs/design/proposal-to-add-boot-parameters-for-metal3-schema.md

-Having fetched BareMetal Node introspection data from Ironic-Inspector and compared it with BareMetalHost schema of `metal3` `(metal3.io_baremetalhosts_crd.yaml`), we recommend following parameters need to be added in schema of `metal3`.
+Having fetched BareMetal Node introspection data from Ironic-Inspector and compared it with BareMetalHost schema of `metal3` `(metal3.io_baremetalhosts_crd.yaml`), we recommend following parameter need to be added in schema of `metal3`.
-1. Add enhancement in the existing `metal3` schema for the following parameters:
+1. Add enhancement in the existing `metal3` schema for the following parameter:

     Boot Parameters:

     * current_boot_mode: `uefi`

         UEFI is installed when device is manufactured.
 It is the first program which runs when the device is turned on.
 UEFI replace BIOS.
-    * pxe_interface: `ff:ff:ff:ff:ff:ff`

-        The boot interface manages booting of both the deploy ramdisk and user interfaces on bare metal node.
-PXE boot interface is generic and works with all hardware that supports booting from network.

     Declarative design idea:
     ````yaml
-    boot:
+    hardware:
         properties:
+            ...
             current_boot_mode:
                 type: string
                 description: current boot mode
-            pxe_interface:
-                type: string
-                description: pxe boot interface supports booting from network
         type: object
         required:
+        ...
         - current_boot_mode
-        - pxe_interface
      ````
-2. Enhance struct in `baremetalhost_types.go` to store values for additional proposed parameters.
+2. Enhance struct in `baremetalhost_types.go` to store values for CurrentBootMode parameter.
     ````yaml

-    type Boot struct {
+    type HardwareDetails struct {
+        ...
         CurrentBootMode string `json:"currentBootMode"`
-        PxeInterface string `json:"pxeInterface"`
     }
     ````
 3. Changes in ironic.go:

-* Add new function `getBootDetails()` which will get details like `CurrentBootMode` and `PxeInterface` and it will be called in `getHardwareDetails()` function.
+* Add new parameter `CurrentBootMode` in `getHardwareDetails()` function.

 ### Risks and Mitigations